-DMU, and most UK law schools, use a numeric citation system called ‘OSCOLA’ (Oxford University Standard for the Citation of Legal Authorities).
-Cite them right online provides guidance on how to use the OSCOLA referencing style.
+DMU and most UK law schools use a numeric citation system called OSCOLA (Oxford University Standard for the Citation Of Legal Authorities).
+Cite Them Right provides guidance on how to use the OSCOLA referencing style.

 If you are new to referencing, or could benefit from a refresher, there are a number of tutorials available on referencing and OSCOLA.

 Below are examples of how to reference the most common type of materials according to OSCOLA.
 For additional guidance and examples, use Cite Them Right (see link on the left).

 The instructions below show you how to reference a book in your first footnote, subsequent footnote and in your bibliography.

 3 Neil Parpworth, Constitutional and Administrative Law (11th edn, OUP 2020) 38.

 4 Trevor Buck, Richard Kirkham and Brian Thompson, The Ombudsman Enterprise and Administrative Justice (Ashgate 2011) 5.